 Magic Reservoir, west of Hailey, has a reputation for being hit or miss, but when it’s on, the fishing can be excellent.
 It’s a mix of rainbow trout, yellow perch, and smallmouth bass, with the best action usually in spring and early summer.
 The water level can change fast, which affects access and where the fish are holding.
 Boat ramps are available, but you can also find decent shore spots if you’re willing to move around.
 Magic can get windy, so mornings are often your best shot.
 It’s not always easy fishing, but it rewards folks who know how to adjust.

 Salmon Falls Creek Reservoir is a long, remote lake near the Nevada border that draws serious anglers looking for big fish.
 It’s best known for walleye and smallmouth bass, but you’ll also find perch, trout, and crappie.
 The size of the lake means conditions can shift fast, especially with wind, so plan ahead.
 Boat access is solid, and there’s a decent amount of shoreline if you’re on foot.
 Spring and fall are the most productive, but ice fishing happens when it freezes over.
-It’s out of the way, but that’s part of why the fishing stays good—less pressure, more action.
+It’s out of the way, but that’s part of why the fishing stays good, with less pressure and more action.

 Redfish Lake sits just south of Stanley, surrounded by tall peaks and cooler air, which helps keep the water clean and the fish active.
 It’s a deep lake with a mix of rainbow trout, lake trout, and kokanee.
 Trolling works best, but shore fishing can be good near the inlets.
 Summer brings more visitors, so early mornings or shoulder seasons are your best bet for quieter fishing.
 Redfish gets its name from the sockeye salmon that used to run here in huge numbers.
 A few still show up each year, which adds something unique to this already solid fishing destination.